drupol/not-a-number.io/content/page/about.md

 More specifically, I'm a curious guy who loves his work and likes to discover new things related to IT: *I do things*.

-Core developer, I used to work with Drupal since years, first as a hobby, then as a freelance.
+Full stack developer, I used to work with Drupal since years, first as a hobby, then as a contributer, then as a service provider.
-I maintain a couple of modules ([check out my Drupal.org profile](https://drupal.org/u/pol)), teach Drupal to some organisations and do some specific development upon requests.
+I maintain [a couple of modules](https://drupal.org/u/pol), teach Drupal to some organisations and do some specific development upon requests.

 In 2019, after more than 10 years working with Drupal, I re-oriented my career and I'm now working with Symfony instead.
-I will be working more on packages that are not tied to any framework or cms.
+I will be working more on packages that are not tied to any framework.
 You can follow my work on [Packagist](https://packagist.org/packages/drupol/) or [Drupol's Github](https://github.com/drupol/) or [Loophp's Github](https://github.com/loophp/).

 I work at [the European Commission](https://www.drupal.org/european-commission) in Brussels and I'm always ready for new challenges.

+"_The best is the enemy of the good_", therefore my dream workplace would be a team of passionate, open-minded, non-paranoid and friendly people.

-I love {{< abbr title="Science, technology, engineering, and mathematics" >}}STEM{{< /abbr >}} a lot and especially mathematics, that explains why I'm so fascinated by numbers and the way Nature uses them.
+I love {{< abbr title="Science, technology, engineering, and mathematics" >}}STEM{{< /abbr >}}
+a lot and especially mathematics, that explains why I'm so fascinated by numbers and the way Nature uses them.

 I'm fond of graphical visualisations of data, my favorites are the one from [Jason Davies](https://www.jasondavies.com/) ([His bl.ocks](https://bl.ocks.org/jasondavies)) and [Mike Bostock](https://bost.ocks.org/mike/) ([His bl.ocks](https://bl.ocks.org/mbostock)).
 I also really like the [Nick Berry's blog](http://datagenetics.com/), I can't stop sharing each of his [tweet](https://twitter.com/datagenetics).

-My dream workplace would be a team of passionate, open-minded, non-paranoid and friendly people.

 I don't have any regret in my career at all, but if I had a chance to restart it, I would most probably study Mathematics in depth and still do programming,